peterlamar/vue-examples/vbind/readme.md

 # vbind

+vbind allows an html property to mirror a javascript variable.
+You can think of it as setting an html variable to a javascript variable by reference so that changes to the javascript variable appear in the html variable or property.

 The vbind concept was confusing to me at first so I wanted another example.
 I was able to find this after some searching and it helped explain the concept.
 In this example the html is

 ```